Old Karate in Modern Kata

 It is practical as a defensive application.
 It appears in our kata Pinan Shodan, Pinan Sandan, Passai, Gojushiho and elsewhere.

 In Pinan Shodan it is set up when the wrist of your right hand is grabbed by your opponent.
 You draw it sharply toward your chamber.
-It is used if the opponent holds on to your wrist as you pull him toward you.
+The nukite is used if the opponent holds on to your wrist as you pull him toward you.
 This turns him 45 degrees, leaning toward you, with his arm up parallel to the ground, extended toward you, exposing his arm pit.

 By rotating your fist in the chamber, as we normally do, the opponent is turned to the outside and off balanced.
 This will break his grip using a rotation hyper-extension of his elbow.